4y8/watib/README.md

 + The `Misc` directory contains various routines used by the previous directories.

-The functions in the first for directories are more or less straightforward transcriptions of the spec.
+The functions in the first four directories are more or less straightforward transcriptions of the spec.
 The code is annotated with the positions in the spec it implements (the precision of the annotations depends on the subtlety of what is being implemented).